honeybadger1613/etm_displayer/doc/readme.md

-Описание компиляции необходимых компонентов для осуществления ETM трассировки на платах dragonboard 410c и hikey960
+Description compiling the necessary components for the ETM trace implementation on dragonboard 410c and hikey960